jlsuarezs/cordova-plugin-brightness/README.md

 A cordova plugin for brightness control within android and ios.
 Also recently I have added the function for keep screen on.

-Thank you @Evgeniy Lukovsky - Updated!
+Thank you @Evgeniy Lukovsky - Updated by me!

 Installing
 ======